…and my Ode to Phee Fabrics

 I personally still have a lot more exploration to do in regards to manufacturing standards and how they correspond to what I want to value.
 But, while I explore, I have felt comfortable and confident with purchasing my swimwear and activewear fabrics from Phee.
 All of this definitely affects my purchasing decisions, both as a home sewist and as a supplier for suit supplies (which again, is another topic for discussion).

 So I appreciate you all for taking this hike with me as I learn more about industry standards and more about myself.
 But, I would love to hear from you!
-Head over to the DIY Bikini Facebook group (or the MIKO Suits Supplies Facebook page) and let me know what you look for when you make fabric purchases!
+Tell me about your fabric purchasing criteria!

 Part 3 of this series will dig into my source for hologram fabrics used in bodybuilding suits.